F.P.1: Production

 Three versions of the film were made for international audiences: a German version titled F.P.1 antwortet nicht, a French version titled Î.F.1 ne répond plus and an English-language version titled F.P.1.

 Release

-The German version of the film was released was shown on December 22, 1932, in Berlin at the Ufa-Palast am Zoo.
-The French-language version was shown in Paris on February 24, 1933.
+The German version of the film was released was shown on 22 December 1932, in Berlin at the Ufa-Palast am Zoo.
+The French-language version was shown in Paris on 24 February 1933.

 The English-language version debuted in London in 1933 where it was released by Gaumont-British running at 74 minutes, over half an hour less than the German version.
 When Fox released the film in the United States it ran for 90 minutes.
-The English version was shown in the United Kingdom on April 3, 1933, and in New York on September 15, 1933.
+This was shown in the United Kingdom on 3 April 1933, and in New York on 15 September 1933.
+The English version (1933) was named "F.P.1 Doesnt Answer" on posters, but a different name "Secrets Of F.P.1" appears on the opening title cards.

+The French version (1933) was named "I.F.1 Ne Répond Plus" (English "I.F.1 no longer responds").

 Reception

 Reviewing the German-language version, Variety declared the film to be "UFA's greatest picture of this year" and found it to be "a success with regard to speed, continuity and cast of the leading femme role" and that photography and sound were "first class".
 Reviewing the French version, Variety called Charles Boyer "excellent" and said the film had an "Ordinary enough story but redeemed by wonderful photography and the thrills provided by trick machinery."

 Reviewing the English-language version, Variety proclaimed it "well made with good photography and lighting, sound that is well recorded and generally good direction and acting.
 Picture falls short of best result partly because of the English accents of the players", and concluded that "It's a good English product but not yet competition with Hollywood on the finer points."
 Film Daily highly praised the film, stating that the production "have outdone anything of its kind that Hollywood has ever conceived", specifically praising the built floating island, and calling the plot "a powerful romance intertwined into a very realistic story, with a great series of climaxes" with "Superior photography".
 The Motion Picture Herald noted the "imaginative setting" and that set were "marvelously contrived [...]
 There is no lack of thrills in the serial shots and sequences showing the incursion of water and the desertion of the crew."
 Harrison's Reports declared it "a fairly good melodrama" with "ingenious and clever background" while noting that "the first half is slow, but the second half holds one in tense suspense."